jba/codec/README.md

 # Performance

 ## Micro-Benchmarks

 - Time the explicit x==nil arg to StartStruct against using reflection.

-- Compare gob float byte reversal with not.
-Note that it only saves space for integer-valued floats, those whose fractional part is a power of two, perhaps others (https://play.golang.org/p/pYNbvRq1N2S).
-But your average float will not get shorter.
-It's not clear if it's worth it.

 - Compare gob length-prefixed values with nValues and start/end.